mileserickson/path.works/README.md

 * Source code (in this repository) documenting a reproducible process for obtaining and organizing the necessary geospatial data.

 * A map of Seattle classifying streets according to the algorithm.

+* A routing algorithm for finding pleasant walking routes between any two points in Seattle.

+* A prototype web app implementing the routing algorithm as a Google Maps mashup (or similar).